IsakLundin/DA3018Project/notebook.md

 - For that I need a helper function that gets the size of a keys linkedlist.
 - Using Scanner to read from stdin.
 - The degree distribution seems to work for smaller sets atleast.

+## 2/6-21
+Made some discoveries about the datafile we recieved.
+- The data file which should have around 11 million lines actually has around 64 million lines.
+- And after I removed overlap it is still around 22 million lines left.
+- I have 16 GB Ram, so it should be fine.
+But it will probably take alot longer to use code on the file.